Greenfield Civil War Monument

 In more recent times, Highland County has focused on preserving its rich history and promoting tourism.
 The Highland County Historical Society operates the Highland House Museum, which showcases artifacts and exhibits from the county's past.
 The area is also known for its natural beauty, with rolling hills, forests, and lakes providing opportunities for outdoor recreation.
 Today, Highland County remains a tight-knit community with a strong sense of pride in its heritage and a determination to embrace the future.

-This timeline provides a concise overview of the key events in the history of Highland County, Ohio.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Highland County, Ohio.

 • 1805: Highland County was established on May 1.